Mapping spaces between operads in relation to bimodules: Main statements

-such that the top and bottom horizontal maps are respectively weakly equivalent to $\beta$ and $\alpha$, and while the two vertical maps are all weak equivalences.
+such that the top and bottom horizontal maps are respectively weakly equivalent to $\beta$ and $\alpha$, and while the two vertical maps are all weak equivalences (see Lemma \ref{l:singlesus} and Remark \ref{r:rho}).
 Thus we get a natural weak equivalence between homotopy fibers as expected. \end{proof}